 We know that this may seem a scary title for a Year 7 page, however, the point of our School Exams system is to make sitting exams less scary and more manageable.

 By Year 11, pupils will need to sit multiple exams in up to 10 subjects and this is a frightening prospect if they have not learned the skills to revise, to plan their time and to study effectively.
-In addition, entering an exam hall can be an intimidating experience for students, the school exam system develops familiarity with the exam hall procedures and expectations.
+In addition, entering an exam hall can be an intimidating experience for pupils, the school exam system develops familiarity with the exam hall procedures and expectations.

 Each half-term pupils will have a school exam.
 They will be given the materials for the school exam at the beginning of the half-term so that they have lots of time to prepare and revise.
 In PSHE lessons, they will be given strategies and support to help them prepare.
 Subject teachers will also give time to revise and help you with revision notes / activities.